-© 2022, Ulthera, Inc. All Rights Reserved.
+© 2023, Ulthera, Inc. All Rights Reserved.
 The trademarks ULTHERA®, ULTHERAPY®, and DEEPSEE® are registered to Ulthera, Inc. in the United States and/or internationally.
-The Ulthera® System DeepSEE® technology is covered by patents identified at www.merzusa.com/patents.
-More than 200 other U.S. and International patents to which Ulthera, Inc. has rights are issued, published, or pending.
+The Ulthera® System DeepSEE® technology is covered by patents identified at https://merzaesthetics.com/patents/.
+Other U.S. and International patents to which Ulthera, Inc. has rights are issued, published, or pending.